mariekavkova/ecoLogical/README.md

 ## How is it used?

-For purpose of this project I sorted our everyday life in categories:
+For purpose of this project I sorted out our everyday life in categories:
    * Products
       * Basically things we can buy with money that we are using (food, furniture, tools, books,…)
    * Activities